Securrency-OSS/mirai/docs/docs/basics/actions.md

 - navigate
     This is a type of action which involves navigation to a screen or a dialog.
 - request
-    This is a network request action which can involve fetching deta from an api.
+    This is a network request action which can involve fetching data from an api.
 - none